 The Provider finder animation explains how to use the Provider finder.

 You do not have to give anyone a copy of your NDIS plan.
 Sharing your plan is your choice.

-You may want to share information about you and your goals, so they know what you want to achieve and how you would like them to assist you.
+You may want to share information about your goals, so providers know what you want to work towards and how you would like them to help you.